The Ablowitz-Ladik system on a finite set of integers

 \section{Conclusions and discussions}

-We have employed the DNLS equation as an illustrative example to show how to implement the Fokas method to analyse initial-boundary value problems for integrable nonlinear differential-difference equations on a finite set of integers.
-The method involves the following steps: (i) perform the simultaneous spectral analysis of the Lax pair of DNLS equation by considering appropriate solutions of the $n$-part of the Lax pair evaluated at $t=0$ and of the $t$-part of the Lax pair evaluated at $n=0$ and at $n=N$. (ii) formulate an appropriate Riemann-Hilbert problem and express the solution of the DNLS equation with given initial-boundary values via the solution of the Riemann-Hilbert problem.
-The jump matrix of this Riemann-Hilbert problem has explicit $(n,t)$-dependence and it involves six functions of $z$: $\left\{a(z),b(z)\right\}$, $\left\{A(z),B(z)\right\}$ and $\left\{A_N(z),B_N(z)\right\}$, called spectral functions.
-The spectral functions $\left\{a(z),b(z)\right\}$ depend on the initial value: $q_{0}(n)$; whereas $\left\{A(z),B(z)\right\}$ and $\left\{A_N(z),B_N(z)\right\}$ depend on two sets of boundary values: $\{g_0(t), g_{-1}(t)\}$ and $\{g_N(t), g_{N-1}(t)\}$.
-These spectral functions are not independent but they satisfy an algebraic relation called the global relation. (iii) characterize the Dirichlet to Neumann map, namely, determine the unknown boundary values in terms of the given initial and boundary values by employing this global relation.
-We remark that for the nonlinear Schr\"{o}dinger equation the rigorous analyse of the Dirichlet to Neumann map was carried out recently by Antonopoulou and Kamvissis \cite{AK}.
-For the discrete nonlinear Schr\"{o}dinger equation the relevant study remains open.
+We have shown how to implement the Fokas method to analyse initial-boundary value problems for DNLS equation on a finite set of integers.
+We first presented a Lax pair for the DNLS equation which is convenient for performing the simultaneous spectral analysis.
+Then by performing the spectral analysis to the Lax pair, we expressed the solution of the DNLS equation in terms of the solution of an associated matrix Riemann-Hilbert problem in the complex $z$-plane of the spectral parameter.
+The jump matrix of this Riemann-Hilbert problem has explicit $(n,t)$-dependence and it involves six spectral functions: $\left\{a(z),b(z)\right\}$, $\left\{A(z),B(z)\right\}$ and $\left\{A_N(z),B_N(z)\right\}$.
+The spectral functions $\left\{a(z),b(z)\right\}$ depend on the initial value: $q_{0}(n)$; whereas the spectral functions $\left\{A(z),B(z)\right\}$ and $\left\{A_N(z),B_N(z)\right\}$ depend on two sets of boundary values: $\{g_{-1}(t),g_0(t)\}$ and $\{g_{N-1}(t),g_N(t)\}$.
+We showed that the spectral functions satisfy an algebraic global relation and characterized the unknown boundary values in terms of the given initial and boundary values by employing this global relation.
+We also discussed the linearizable boundary conditions.

-The approach presented here can be generalized to other integrable discrete nonlinear evolution equations on finite sets of integers, such as the Volterra lattice \cite{V1,V2}, the Toda lattice \cite{T1} and the four-potential Ablowitz-Ladik lattice \cite{AL1,Geng2,ZC}.
+The approach presented here can be generalized to other integrable discrete nonlinear evolution equations on finite sets of integers, such as the Volterra lattice \cite{V1,V2}, the Toda lattice \cite{T1} and the four-potential Ablowitz-Ladik lattice \cite{AL1,Geng2,ZC,ZC2}.